refactorroom/pim/documents/migration.md

 ## Overview

-This guide helps you migrate between versions of the CLG logging package and from other logging libraries.
+This guide helps you migrate between versions of the pim logging package and from other logging libraries.

 ## Version Migration